Domitian: Religious policy

-Domitian firmly believed in the traditional Roman religion, and personally saw to it that ancient customs and morals were observed throughout his reign.
-In order to justify the divine nature of the Flavian rule, Domitian emphasized connections with the chief deity Jupiter, perhaps most significantly through the impressive restoration of the Temple of Jupiter on the Capitoline Hill.
+Domitian followed the traditional Roman religion and personally enforced ancient customs and morals throughout his reign.
+To provide a divine justification for the Flavian rule, Domitian emphasized the family's connections with the chief deity Jupiter, including through his restoration of the Temple of Jupiter Optimus Maximus on the Capitoline Hill.
 A small chapel dedicated to Jupiter Conservator was also constructed near the house where Domitian had fled to safety on 20 December 69.
-Later in his reign, he replaced it with a more expansive building, dedicated to Jupiter Custos.
-The goddess he worshipped the most zealously, however, was Minerva.
-Not only did he keep a personal shrine dedicated to her in his bedroom, she regularly appeared on his coinage—in four different attested reverse types—and he founded a legion, Legio I Minervia, in her name.
+Later in his reign, Domitian replaced it with a more expansive building, the Temple of Jupiter Custos.
+However the deity Domitian worshipped most zealously was the goddess Minerva; he kept a personal shrine dedicated to her in his bedroom.
+Minerva appeared on his coinage, with at least four different reverses featuring her.
+He also named the legion he founded, Legio I Minervia, after that goddess.

 Domitian also revived the practice of the imperial cult, which had fallen somewhat out of use under Vespasian.
 Significantly, his first act as emperor was the deification of his brother Titus.
 Upon their deaths, his infant son, and niece, Julia Flavia, were likewise enrolled among the gods.
 With regards to the emperor himself as a religious figure, both Suetonius and Cassius Dio allege that Domitian officially gave himself the title of Dominus et Deus ("Lord and God").
 However, not only did he reject the title of Dominus during his reign, but since he issued no official documentation or coinage to this effect, historians such as Brian Jones contend that such phrases were addressed to Domitian by flatterers who wished to earn favors from him.
 To foster the worship of the imperial family, he erected a dynastic mausoleum on the site of Vespasian's former house on the Quirinal, and completed the Temple of Vespasian and Titus, a shrine dedicated to the worship of his deified father and brother.
 To memorialize the military triumphs of the Flavian family, he ordered the construction of the Templum Divorum and the Templum Fortuna Redux, and completed the Arch of Titus.